This is more than an inn.

 In order to preserve this important piece of Fogo Island’s history, Shorefast Foundation has developed a set of initiatives to ensure that the tradition of boat building carries on.
 In partnership with local builders, the Foundation has created a heritage collection of wooden boats.
 Shorefast also began a ground-breaking boatbuilding program with students and staff at the local high school to pass on the knowledge of the punts to future generations.

-Those visiting Fogo Island in July will have the opportunity to witness The Great Fogo Island Punt Race Festival, which has raised greater awareness of this wooden boat heritage and contributed to preserving the traditional skills, methods, pride, appreciation, and enjoyment associated with the great wooden boats of Fogo Island and Change Islands.
+Those visiting Fogo Island in July will have the opportunity to witness The Great Fogo Island Punt Race to There and Back, which has raised greater awareness of this wooden boat heritage and contributed to preserving the traditional skills, methods, pride, appreciation, and enjoyment associated with the great wooden boats of Fogo Island and Change Islands.
 At the Fogo Island Inn, you will notice details derived from the Island’s history with boat building.
 The legs of Elaine Fortin’s punt chair, found in each of the Inn’s guest rooms, are made using the same wood-harvesting techniques employed to fashion the interior ribs of the punt.

 Architecture has the power and the duty to carry and convey the character of a particular time and place.

-Designed by Newfoundland-born architect Todd Saunders, the Fogo Island Inn emerged out of a four-hundred-year-old vernacular tradition of creating seemingly temporary although ultimately permanent structures that are light on their feet.
+Designed by Newfoundland-born architect Todd Saunders, the Fogo Island Inn emerged out of a 400-year-old vernacular tradition of creating seemingly temporary although ultimately permanent structures that are light on their feet.
 Originally, Newfoundland’s outport settlers were not permitted to build permanent structures or dwellings: prohibited from taking up permanent residence, our ancestors were expected to fish Fogo Island’s waters but eventually return home to England or Ireland.
 This led to the creation of buildings that were made of wood as opposed to stone and rested lightly on landscape by making use of stilt wood legs – called shores – rather than fixed heavy foundations.
 The temporary nature of these original structures is still part of Newfoundland’s vernacular building techniques, and is clearly reflected in the architecture of the Inn.
 Buildings in outport Newfoundland continue to be designed for economical use of materials and to be moved when needed, all while withstanding the harsh Northeast gales.

 When commissioned to design the Fogo Island Inn, architect Todd Saunders was tasked with creating the hospitality centerpiece of a unique geotourism destination that retained the richness of outport Newfoundland traditions while also speaking the visual language of modern contemporary design.
 The goal was to “find new ways with old things” in order to both preserve and stimulate cultural production on Fogo Island and to create restorative spaces for guests who come to the Inn for refuge from the noisy, busy storms of modernity.